-Approximately % of our ordinary shares outstanding after the offering (including ordinary shares represented by ADSs) will be subject to lock-up agreements described in the "Underwriting" section of this prospectus.
+Approximately 5.4% of our ordinary shares outstanding after the offering will be subject to lock-up agreements described in the "Underwriting" section of this prospectus.
 If, after the expiration of such lock-up agreements, these shareholders sell substantial amounts of our ordinary shares in the public market, or the market perceives that such sales may occur, the market price of the ADSs could be adversely affected.